Édison Méndez: Going to Brazil

 In March, Brazilian club Clube Atlético Mineiro announced Méndez as its new player.
 The Ecuadorian midfielder started defending his new team after the 2010 FIFA World Cup.

 Independiente Santa Fe

-On December 11, 2013, it was confirmed that Mendez would join Colombian side Santa Fe.
+On 11 December 2013, it was confirmed that Mendez would join Colombian side Santa Fe.

 Return to El Nacional

-On January 7, 2015, it was confirmed that would Méndez return to Ecuador to play for El Nacional.
+On 7 January 2015, it was confirmed that would Méndez return to Ecuador to play for El Nacional.

 International career

-Ecuador U20
+Youth

-He participated at the South American U-20 Championship in Paraguay in 1999, and Olympic qualifying tournament in Brazil in January 2000.
+Méndez participated at the South American U-20 Championship in Paraguay in 1999, and Olympic qualifying tournament in Brazil in January 2000.
 Two months later, he was called up to the full squad and made his debut in a 3–1 defeat against Honduras in Quito.